cardillan/mindcode/ROADMAP.markdown

 ### Code generation

+* Determine effective variable types to assist with optimizations (globally at first).
 * Temporary variable merging: after all optimizations, all temporary variables will be inspected for scope and variables with non-overlapping scopes will be merged into one, and renumbered starting from 0.
 Fewer temporary variables will make inspecting variables inside processors in Mindustry way easier.